uryelah/Clipboard-tagger/README.md

 ## Accumulative copyboard
 1. Click the checkbox for accumulative copyboard
 2. Follow the steps above for default or custom tags
+## Reseting
+1. Leave the before and after inputs empty and click custom